Wapekeka First Nation: Media

 Wawaytay Radio System is a local FM radio station, TV Ontario provides local educational program via cable services.

 Education

 Reverend Eleazar Winter Memorial School is the only school on the reserve and opened in 1990.
 The school offers classes from JK to Grade 8 only and students going onto secondary studies must leave the community.
-The school burned down in fire in 2015 and re-opened in a temporary structure in early 2016.
+The school burned down in a fire in 2015 and re-opened in a temporary structure in early 2016.
+In October of 2024, the community opened a newly-built school, closer to the airport, and changed the name to the Reverend Eleazar Winter Education Centre.
+Plans are underway to extend instruction to Grade 9 by September 2025.
+Approximately 130 students were enrolled in Grades K-8 in the Spring of 2025.

 Religion

 Wapekeka has one church, St Paul's Anglican Church.

 Health Services

 A health clinic provides basic health services to the community.
-More advance care requires patients to be flown out to either to Sioux Lookout or Thunder Bay for more advance care.
+More advanced care requires patients to be flown out to either to Sioux Lookout or Thunder Bay for more advance care.

 Economy

 Basic goods can be bought from either the community store or convenience store.

 A local hostel can be used for visitors staying over in Wapekeka.

 History

 The Wapekeka reserves are within the boundaries of the territory described by James brown the 1929-30 Adhesion to Treaty 9 (James Bay Treaty of 1905).
 In 1947, beginnings of Angling Lake community was formed as a satellite community used in winter by families from Big Trout Lake whose traplines were located in the area.
 Beginning in 1960, permanent communities apart from the Big Trout Lake Band were established.
 These communities were Kingfisher Lake, Wunnumin Lake, Bearskin Lake, Kasabonika, Muskrat Dam, Sachigo Lake and Wapekeka.
 Wapekeka received official Band status and two reserves in 1979.
 On August 28, 1981, the Angling Lake Band officially changed its name to Wapekeka First Nation.